 Ciao, Cinque Terre – but not really, as we’re heading back to Monterosso for the night and another day in that charming village!

-Over the next 12 days we also toured Bolzano, Isola Bella, the Venetian lagoon, the Prince-Bishops City of Trento, Sirmione at Lake Garda, and enjoyed a prosecco wine-tasting at a vineyard.
+Over the next 12 days we also toured Bolzano, Isola Bella, St. Mark’s Square and the Venetian lagoon, the Prince-Bishops City of Trento, Sirmione at Lake Garda, and enjoyed a prosecco wine-tasting at a vineyard.
 Northern Italy has so much to offer tourists.